nRFMesh/nRF52_Mesh/README.md

     Nodes/79/ack 1

-# Raspberry Python scripts
+# Python scripts

     cd ./raspi/

 ## Overview
 The server's python scripts running also on a raspberry pi
+* ./raspi/hue : aqara sensors from mqtt to hue light automation through the hue gateway REST API
+* ./raspi/rf_uart : the interface to the serial port that transfers data between MQTT and the RF mesh
+* ./raspi/heat : eurotronics through zigbee2mqtt automation from aqara zigbee2mqtt windows contact sensors
+* ./raspi/bathroom : fan automation controlled with button, shelly light switch and humidity sensor
 * ./raspi/conbee : the ConBee script to turn the Xiaomi Zibbee devices events into MQTT
-* ./raspi/rf_uart : the interface to the serial port that transfers data between MQTT and the RF mesh
 * ./raspi/rf_stm32 : interface to leagacy devices, bed heater and retro light
 * ./raspi/mesh_wizard/ : The web interface for real time view of the mesh with webgl, uses a websocket to connect to the MQTT broquer
 * ./raspi/ruler/ : json configurable rules through sensors and actuators MQTT topics and a separate python rules file